 This tape remains very well stable at high temperatures and it is flame retardant as well.
 It is chemical and radiation-resistant as well.

-Also, a polyimide film is a highly convertible material that makes it easier for designers and manufacturers to customize it according to the need.
+Also, polyimide film is a highly convertible material that makes it easier for designers and manufacturers to customize it according to their needs.

 It comes with a silicone-based pressure-sensitive adhesive that easily bonds with many materials and surfaces.

 It is one of the thinnest insulators that are available in the market with a thickness of around 0.1mm.
 Its dielectric strength is 6.5 kV and the overall strength of the tape is 200kPa.